Refusing a Breath Test in Queensland

 Penalty for refusing a breath test

 The penalty for failing to take a breath test is the same as the penalty for blowing an alcohol blood concentration level of 0.15% or above.
-This usually attracts a minimum of a six month license disqualification, a $4000 fine, or a possible six month jail sentence.
-A custodial sentence is more likely if there was a vehicle collision involved.
-Your license will immediately be suspended and you will not be authorised to drive on it until the matter has been resolved in Court.
+This offence attracts a minimum six-month license disqualification, a $4000 fine, or a term of imprisonment of up to six months.
+A custodial sentence is more likely to be imposed if there was a vehicle collision involved.

 Defences to refusing a breath test